 A medium or small courgette has much more nutrients.
 Also, a darker skin means it hides a lot more benefits.

 Guinea pigs can eat the leaves of courgette just like any other leafy green.
-Just don’t overfeed them: guinea pigs need a rich diet, this is why no food (except for hay) should be given continuously.
+But, don’t overfeed them.
+Guinea pigs need a rich diet, this is why no food, except for hay, should be given continuously.

 We made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.